AAN Project Management

 - Synthetic blood penetration – SBP 210C

-Samples from all AAN projects to be sent in July for the following tests:
+Samples from all AAN projects are to be sent in July for the following tests:

 - Microbial cleanliness